 - helping qualified accountants with accounts inspections (audits).

 Different financial departments require different specialist knowledge.
-Accounting technicians can develop specific skills depending on which area of finance they work in.
+You'll develop specific skills depending on which area of finance you're working in.

 Self-employed accounting technicians provide a range of accountancy services to businesses.
 These tend to be in a specialist area of accounting and may include:

-- Once qualified and with experience, an accounting technician may earn up to £30,000 or more.
+- Once qualified and with experience, you could earn up to £30,000 or more.

-Salaries vary according to the employer and sector of employment.
+Salaries vary according to your employer and sector you're employed in.
 There are regional variations with higher salaries in southern England, particularly London.

 Income figures are intended as a guide only.

-Part-time work and career breaks are usually possible.
-Temporary and short-term contract are also available.
+Part-time work and career breaks are usually possible, as well as temporary and short-term contracts.

 What to expect

-- The role is mainly office-based with much work being at a computer, using financial software packages or spreadsheet applications.
+- The role is mainly office based with much of your work taking place at a computer, using financial software packages or spreadsheet applications.